FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/roadmap/2021/decentralized_product_integration.md

 ## Problem statement

-Fuchsia customers need the ability not just to create Fuchsia software outside of the Fuchsia repository, but also to integrate products from such software and the Fuchsia platform software outside of the Fuchsia repository and the currently used global integration build process.
+Fuchsia customers need the ability not just to create Fuchsia software outside of the Fuchsia repository, but also to integrate [products][glossary.product] from such software and the Fuchsia platform software outside of the Fuchsia repository and the currently used global integration build process.

 The former is supported by the existing SDK; the latter is currently "impossible", i.e. it's not done in practice, a theoretical understanding of